harshaptmitt/Earthquake_Prediction_using_ML/README.md

-Unzip the folder
+1.Unzip the folder
-Download all the prerequisite needed
+2.Download all the prerequisite needed
+3.Copy the dataset path to the code
-Run as python app.py
+4.Run as python app.py
-Ctrl+click to launch the local server
+5.Ctrl+click to launch the local server
-Now, The Earthquake Prediction web-interface is visible
+6.Now, The Earthquake Prediction web-interface is visible